 Swimming is "refreshing", but must be tried once if the weather allows.

-For either a potter about in the bay or a short day trip in one of our own boats, it is surprising what a different perspective you can get from the water.
+For either a potter about in the bay or a short day trip it is surprising what a different perspective you can get from the Water.

 Go on Day Boat Trips

 Day boat trips can also be booked in larger boats from local skippers, to visit the surrounding lochs and islands of Eigg, Muck, Skye, Rhum and Canna.

 One option is to use the locally based boat Lophelia run under the name of "sea knoydart".